mtuguu/KOM/readme.md

-Hi!
-This is my first git repository.
+Git is very coo!
-This if my first file in git repo.
+This is my first file in git repo.